Distributional Robustness Bounds Generalization Errors: Main Results

 \subsubsection{Uniform Generalization Error Through Distributional Uncertainty}

-The uniform generalization error bound is straightforward to establish due to the weak convergence of $\Pb$ to $\Po$, that is, $\Delta(\Po, \Pb) \to 0$, $\Pon$-almost surely \citep{weed2019sharp}, and the continuity of the linear functional $\P \mapsto \E_{\P} h(\bm x, \rv \xi) < \infty$, where $\Delta$ denotes the Wasserstein distance.
+The uniform generalization error bound is straightforward to establish due to the weak convergence of $\Pb$ to $\Po$, that is, $\Delta(\Po, \Pb) \to 0$, $\Pon$-almost surely \citep{weed2019sharp}, and the continuity of the linear functional $\P \mapsto \E_{\P} h(\bm x, \rv \xi)$, where $\Delta$ denotes the Wasserstein distance.
 (Note that the Wasserstein distance metrizes the weak topology on $\cal M(\Xi)$.)
-The result in the proposition below is standard and well-established in the mathematical statistics literature.
-We borrow it to describe and characterize generalization errors from a new perspective, the perspective of distributional uncertainty.\footnote{Recall that the distributional uncertainty refers to the difference between $\Pb$ and $\Po$, i.e., the deviation of the nominal distribution from the underlying true distribution.}
+The fact below is standard and well-established in the mathematical statistics literature.
+We borrow it to describe and characterize generalization errors from a new perspective, that is, the perspective of distributional uncertainty.\footnote{Recall that the distributional uncertainty refers to the difference between $\Pb$ and $\Po$, i.e., the deviation of the nominal distribution from the underlying true distribution.}